impilcature/CGI-Checklist/readme.txt

 running flaskapi.py starts the program and creates the local database (not completely implemented as the database setup did not get accomplished in the refactor).

+I used postman to interact and test the API portion of the program.